 Start with your personal information.
 Include your name, full address, telephone numbers (work/home/mobile), email address, work permit/visa information (where applicable), nationality and date of birth.

 (Please note that your date of birth need not be sent through to a prospective employer, but is important for internal purposes).

 Make sure your qualifications are accurate.
 List all your qualifications and details of any other professional courses.
 Show them in chronological order and include names and dates of schools/colleges/universities attended.
 This section should also include computer skills and language skills with your level of competency.

 Begin your employment history with your most recent job.
 Include your role and responsibilities, duration of employment and reasons for leaving.
 Highlight particular achievements to demonstrate your success.
 If there are any gaps in your employment, please explain them.

-Create content that sells Although it is a well-known fact that resume design should get attention, please remember it is really the content of your resume, the descriptions of your skills and abilities, that determine how many interviews you generate.
+Create content that sells.
+Although it is a well-known fact that resume design should get attention, please remember it is the content of your resume, the descriptions of your skills and abilities, that determine how many interviews you generate.

 As an example, compare the following statements.

 |‘Before’ Resume:||Maintained records for accounts receivable and accounts payable accounts.|